dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T978: Consumer confidence is critical for economic health.
+### T978: Loss of consumer confidence from penalties can hurt the economy.

 |Support|
 |---|